-Whole grains and beans help to restore the digestive tract, which has been damaged from the abuse and unhealthy, irregular eating patterns.
+Whole grains and beans help to restore the digestive tract, which has been damaged by the abuse and unhealthy, irregular eating patterns.
 Fiber-rich foods also move nutrients through the body and prevent constipation.
 Choose dark, leafy green vegetables and breads that have a lot of nuts and seeds.

 Add Flavor with Healthy Fats

 Healthy fats include things like olive oil, avocados, nuts and seeds.
 Try to cook foods in heart-healthy oils rather than butter or margarine.
 Healthy fats are important for membrane health, which can boost the mood and contribute to better overall health.